E-Tsai/ustc-operating-systems/lab1-preparation/README.md

 cp init rootfs/.
 ```

-Create console and ram disk for the root file system and corresponding i-nodes:
+Create console and ram disk for the initrd and corresponding i-nodes:

 ```shell
 sudo mkdir rootfs/dev